 Complex systems adapt by organizing increasingly agile exploration of increasingly distributed option sets.
 Teams achieve amazing things only when everyone plays their proper roles with exquisite timing.
 Note that increasing either population numbers or individual capabilities simply generates even more group options to explore.
 We're overwhelmed with increasing options, and our success follows the quality of our selection path.
 For now, we can arbitrarily define, teach and practice 4 stages of an apparently universal process of mobilization.

 1) Group success "follows the quality [including tempo] of distributed decision-making."
+[Note: the USMC changes this link periodically.
+If broken, google "USMC Warfighting pdf"]

 2) Groups "generate tempo by decentralizing decision-making."